lnfernux/lnfernux.github.io/_posts/2024-06-21-TestYourself.md

 ## Specific tooling

-For more specific use cases, I will discuss tools in more detail in future posts.
-The idea with these tools is to verify more specific use cases and settings.
-Say you are at a level where you are pretty confident in your security posture, but you want to test if that is the case.
-These tools will help you with that, in that they will either validate your settings or help you emulate an attack to see if you are vulnerable.
+For more specific use cases, I will discuss tools in more detail in future posts. **The idea with these tools is to verify more specific use cases and settings**.
+Say you are at a level where you are pretty **confident in your security posture**, but you want to **test if that is the case**.
+These tools will help you with that, in that they will **either validate your settings** or help you **emulate an attack** to see if you are vulnerable.

 For now, I'll just mention two familiar tools that I've used in the past: